 The least grebe has yellow eyes and a dark bill which is very small.
 In winter, the least grebe becomes lighter in color with a white throat.

 They can be found in ponds, preferring them to be overgrown.
-They use ponds and pools to breed between March and September.
+They use ponds and pools for breeding between March and September.
 Their nests are a mass of vegetation that can be found around pond growth.
 They usually lay between 2 to 7 white eggs.
-The eggs usually hatch around 21 days.
-Both the male and female look after the eggs while in incubation.
+The eggs usually hatch around 21 days—both the male and female look after the eggs while incubating.

-The pied-billed grebe lives in ponds, slow-moving streams, swamps, shallow bays of lakes that have emergent and aquatic vegetation during the hotter months but in winter they prefer larger areas of freshwater, along with saltwater estuaries, bays, and tidal creeks.
+The pied-billed grebe lives in ponds, slow-moving streams, swamps, shallow bays of lakes with emergent and aquatic vegetation during the hotter months.
+Still, in winter, they prefer larger freshwater areas, along with saltwater estuaries, bays, and tidal creeks.